 Katie says budgeting was the key to trimming splurges.
 “I found that once I started being aware of my spending, I cut my eating out by $400 a month.”

 See how much extra money you can find by creating a budget with EveryDollar.
 It’s free to use and takes less than 10 minutes to set up!

 Not only are Katie and David dedicated educators, but they’re also both working extra jobs to get rid of their debt faster.
 Katie earns $37,000 as a teacher.
 She increases her income by coaching sports at her high school and serving as an adjunct professor at a community college, while David has taken on side work in construction.

 “Our goal is to be debt-free,” Katie says.
-“We’re selling our house and moving into a home my father owns, which will be rent-free.
+“We’re selling our house...
 With the money that we’re making from the house, we will be virtually debt-free.
 I will never ever have a car loan again.”

 Today, Katie is doing more than just winning with her own money.
 She’s sharing her wisdom with her students!
 In one of her Foundations in Personal Finance class experiments, Katie uses examples from her own budget to challenge students to think ahead about what life might be like when they are adults and managing expenses.

 “I give them every bill I have and tell them what they need to consider, and then they do a living project.
 They pull things out of a hat, like what type of house they’ll have, what type of job they’ll have, what type of car they’ll use to get around, and then they have to live off of that for a month.”

 Katie is also passionate about teaching her students about investing, saving and staying out of debt.